We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 A truly great winter jacket is comfortable, and cozy, and can last for seasons to come.
 It should stand up to snow and sleet without weighing you down, protect and insulate without any Achilles heel, and have a stylish yet neutral design to pair with any outfit you own.
 If you’re not looking for a thin, lightweight outdoor activity jacket, you might find it comforting to buy a model with a little more weight and slightly lower fill power.
 You’ll know for sure that you won’t get cold, plus you’ll feel more protected.
 A fill power of 500 and above should be perfectly adequate for walks about town, taking the train to work, or heading out to dinner with friends on a below-freezing winter evening.

-If you live in a place that gets a fair amount of snow or winter rain, make sure your winter jacket is waterproof or at least has a waterproof shell.
+If you live in a place that gets a fair amount of snow or winter rain, ensure your winter jacket is waterproof or has a waterproof shell.
 We recommend selecting a coat that will fall at or around the upper/mid-thigh for maximum coverage without any extra bulk.
-It also doesn’t hurt to go with a hood for additional shielding around the face.
-Once you’ve found an option that has the right amount of fill for your locale’s weather, all you need to do is decide on the color and—bam—you’ll have the best winter coat around town.
+It also doesn’t hurt to wear a hood for additional shielding around the face.
+Once you’ve found an option with the right amount of fill for your locale’s weather, all you need to do is decide on the color and—bam—you’ll have the best winter coat around town.

 Do you want something that will be on-trend without sacrificing warmth?

-Winter coats have a reputation for being boxy, bulky, or simply uncool.
+Winter coats are known to be boxy, bulky, or simply uncool.
 But that doesn’t have to be the case.
 While you can undoubtedly find a sleek, streamlined wool coat, hip bomber jacket, or trendy oversized teddy designs, you may find yourself shaking if things get too frigid.
 If you live in a freezing climate, we recommend having at least one really well-insulated coat to keep on hand when your other options just won’t cut it.
 A long parka jacket with a fur-lined hood is one of our favorite popular styles (there’s a reason, say, a Canada Goose jacket is coveted).
 If you select a top-notch jacket from a reputable brand, you won’t need to invest in a new coat for years to come.
 They will give you the look of winter royalty and ensure you stay protected against the elements.

 Want a jacket that can transition from the sidewalk to the hiking trail?

-While some prefer to have two different jackets for outdoor pastimes—one for, say, trail walking, and one for shorter excursions like running to the store or walking the dog, there are many great options for those looking to have it all.
+While some prefer to have two different jackets for outdoor pastimes—one for, say, trail walking, and one for shorter excursions like running to the store or walking the dog—there are many great options for those looking to have it all.
 A combination casual/performance winter coat is the way to go if you want maximum flexibility.
 For an easy transition from snowshoeing to a drink slopeside, go for a jacket with a high fill power: something around the 700 mark should do the trick.
 This will ensure your jacket is light enough to keep you moving without overheating, with a bit of puff to provide maximum coziness and comfort when you’re not exercising.
 Of course, you’ll want to make sure the shell is water and wind-resistant, so you’re not soaked through or chilled to the bone if the weather suddenly changes.
 Unlike a purely casual jacket, we recommend lifting the hemline a bit so that it rests at or around your hips.
 This length will still keep you warm, but it will free up your lower half and increase mobility.
 A combination casual and performance jacket will set you up nicely for anything the colder months can throw at you.
-Don’t forget to add a pair of the best heated socks or some heated insoles for warm toes to match your warm arms.

 Do you need a winter jacket for running and other outdoor exercises?

-As with all our favorite jackets, it’s important to find a hooded model that is waterproof, but you’ll also need to think about breathability.
+As with all our favorite jackets, it’s important to find a waterproof hooded model, but you’ll also need to think about breathability.
 While you can still consider a high fill power (something around 750 will do nicely), you should pay even more attention to the construction and material.
 A material like Gore-Tex repels water without trapping in sweat, making it great for all-weather use and ensuring your cool down won’t leave you shivering.

 So, what’s the best winter jacket I can get for under $200?